oneapi-src/oneAPI-samples/DirectProgramming/Fortran/openmp_samples/README.md

 ## Further Reading
 Interested in learning more?
-We have a wealth of information on using OpenMP with the Intel Fortran Compiler in our [OpenMP section of Developer Guide and Reference][1]:<https://software.intel.com/content/www/us/en/develop/documentation/fortran-compiler-developer-guide-and-reference/top/optimization-and-programming-guide/openmp-support.html>"Developer Guide and Reference"
+We have a wealth of information on using OpenMP with the Intel Fortran Compiler in our [OpenMP section of Developer Guide and Reference][1]: https://software.intel.com/content/www/us/en/develop/documentation/fortran-compiler-developer-guide-and-reference/top/optimization-and-programming-guide/openmp-support.html "Developer Guide and Reference"